-It is important to note that employees who disclose Wrongdoings in good faith are protected by the Whistleblower status and FMO's non-retaliation principle.
-While a Disclosure may be filed anonymously, if the Whistleblower is known the identity of the Whistleblower is kept confidential in accordance with the rights of the reporting person (Annex I).
+It is important to note that employees who disclose Wrongdoings on reasonable grounds are protected by the Whistleblower status and FMO's non-retaliation principle.
+While a Disclosure may be filed anonymously, if the Whistleblower is known, the identity of the Whistleblower is kept confidential in accordance with the rights of the reporting person (Appendix I).